comojin1994/m-shallowconvnet/README.md

-# Optimization of ShallowConvNet for Enhancing the Decoding Performance of Motor Imagery-based EEG Signals
+# Rethinking CNN Architecture for Enhancing Decoding Performance of Motor Imagery-based EEG Signals

 This repository is the official implementation of [M-ShallowConvNet]() in pytorch-lightning style: